 - Take a dish to pass at a funeral dinner or wake.

-- Line up home-cooked dinners for several weeks for a bereaved family or a family with a loved one requiring daily hospital visits.
+- Line up employee volunteers who provide home-cooked dinners for several weeks for a bereaved family or a family with a loved one requiring daily hospital visits.

 - Send flowers or a plant to funerals, homes, and hospitals.